 There’s no shame in eating pizza for the entirety of your time in the City of Brotherly Love, but sometimes a date night or an important business meeting compels you to change out of those gym clothes, take a shower, and make a reservation at one of the best restaurants in Philadelphia.
 And lucky for you, there are some top-notch eateries that would impress even the most discerning gourmand.

 Many of the city’s most creative culinary darlings are within walking distance of our Philadelphia Stay Alfred travel apartments, so you can finish doing your hair and makeup right up until the very last minute.
-Popping up on Philly food radar lately is Vernick Food & Drink, just a 5-minute walk from Stay Alfred at Rittenhouse Square and known for their cozy brownstone setting and high-quality ingredients.
+Popping up on Philly food radar lately is Vernick Food & Drink, just a 5-minute walk from Stay Alfred at Rittenhouse Square and Stay Alfred at The Republic, and known for their cozy brownstone setting and high-quality ingredients.
 Order a few small plates to share so you can try everything!
 And for some veggie-forward haute cuisine, try Charlie was a sinner (also famous for their cocktails) or Vedge, both steps from Stay Alfred at City Center.

 Looking for prime steaks and white tablecloths?
 Head to the trendy Butcher and Singer, a modern take on the classic steakhouse, where the service is just as excellent as the cuts of meat.
 And the stuffed hash browns.
 And the baked Alaska.
 We could go on and on.
 The steaks are also impeccable at Barclay Prime, where you can take your pick of filets, strips, ribeyes, and more from the best farms in the world, including extraordinary Wagyu beef from Japan.